Locally conformal expanding Actions: Markov Partition and Thermodynamic of the induced skew product: Introduction

-Here, we consider locally expanding semigroups generated by a finite family of $C^{1+\alpha}$ conformal (local) diffeomorphisms on a compact manifold $M$.
-However, a unified approach to the thermodynamic formalism for semigroup actions in the absence of probability measures invariant under all elements of the semigroup is still incomplete.
+One of the aim in this paper is to develop a thermodynamic formalism for a certain class of locally conformal expanding semigroups.
+However, a unified approach to the thermodynamic formalism for semigroup actions in the absence of probability measures invariant under all elements of the semigroup.
 Meanwhile, we show how the choice of the random walk in the semigroup settles the ergodic properties of the action.
 We construct a special countable Markov partition for such actions which is achieved primarily through a finite cover and satisfies the finite cycle property.
-Further, we generalize the notion of an inducing scheme to this kind of semigroup actions for generating a symbolic representation.
-We solve the liftability problem for towers associated with inducing schemes and prove the existence of an absolutely continuous stationary measure for the original action.
+We generalize the notion of an inducing scheme to this kind of semigroup actions for generating a symbolic representation.
 Then, we use the symbolic approach to study equilibrium states of an appropriate class of real-valued potential functions.
-We also describe the thermodynamic formalism of the induced map through studying its Gibbs and equilibrium states.
+We describe the thermodynamic formalism of the induced map through studying its Gibbs and equilibrium states.
+For maps with inducing schemes for some classes of potential functions, Pesin and Senti introduced some methods in \cite{PS} to prove the existence of unique equilibrium measures within the class of all liftable measures.
+In \cite{PSZ2}, Pesin, Senti and Zhang solved the liftability problem for towers of hyperbolic type and developed a method to study the liftability problem for this kind of inducing schemes.
+Here, using the tower construction of locally conformal expanding semigroup actions, we define an inducing scheme for skew products induced by the semigroup actions.
+We introduce liftable measures and describe those measures that give positive weight to the base of the tower and can be lifted.
+Then, using the symbolic representation by the tower, we establish a thermodynamic formalism for liftable measures.